m-test-programs/simple-vault/README.md

 ### `POST /authenticate`

 **Description**:
 This endpoint is used to authenticate a user by verifying their credentials.
-If the credentials match the expected values, a JWT token is returned (test login: username: `johnny_deep`, password: `strongpwd`).
+If the credentials match the expected values, a JWT token is returned (test login: username: `johnny_depp`, password: `strongpwd`).

 **Request**: